lambdaclass/cairo-vm_in_go/README.md

 ##### RelocateValue

-This `MaybeRelocatable`'s method converts a value of the original memory into a value of the relocated memory.
+This `MaybeRelocatable`'s method transforms a value of the original memory into a value of the relocated memory.

+- If the value is a `Felt`, the method doesn't transform it and returns the value as is.
+- If the value is a `Relocatable`, the method transforms it to an address of the relocated memory.

 ```go
 func (m *MaybeRelocatable) RelocateValue(relocationTable *[]uint) (lambdaworks.Felt, error) {